mdabbous88/Stock-Analysis/README.md

 # Stock-Analysis
-##1) Overview of the Project
+##1) Overview of the Project:
 Steve's parents want to invest in green energy, and they want to invest in DAQO stock.
-Steve will help them do the investment, but he will analyze some other stocks to take a better decision, and he collected the data on these stocks in an excel file.
+Steve will help them do the investment, but he will analyze some other stocks to take a better decision, and he collected some data on these stocks in an excel file.

-##2) Results
+##2) Results:
 All the stocks have ended with a end of year price bigger than a start of year price in 2017 except for "TERP" ticker which lost some value at the end of 2017.
 However, in 2018, most of the stocks have lost value and ended up in the red zone except for "ENPH" and "RUN" tikers.
 The DQ stock has gained value in 2017 but lost some value in 2018, so it is not the best choice for Steve's parents. the "ENPH" has gained value in both years and would be a better choice than "DQ", and RUN ticker comes in second place.